-Richelle Rennegarbe, PhD, RN, CENP Professor of Nursing Director of MHA and DNP Programs rarennegarbe@mckendree.edu (618) 537-2148
+Richelle Rennegarbe, PhD, RN, CENP Professor of Nursing • Director of MHA and DNP Programs

 DNP Statement of Philosophy

 Several concepts are essential to the curriculum of the DNP program.
 The concepts of ethics, high-quality education, caring, transformational leadership, interprofessional practice, critical thinking, evidence-based practice, health outcomes, and global community are foundations of doctoral education at McKendree University.